-Senators from both parties made the case that setting daylight saving time permanent would have positive effects on public health and the economy and even cut energy consumption.
+Senators from both parties made the case that setting daylight saving time permanently would have positive effects on public health and the economy and even cut energy consumption.

 “Changing the clock twice a year is outdated and unnecessary,” Republican Senator Rick Scott of Florida said.

 “I’ve said it before and I’ll say it again: Americans want more sunshine and less depression,” Democrat Senator Patty Murray of Washington added.

 Daylight saving time is a period between spring and fall when clocks are set one hour ahead of standard time.
 Nearly a dozen states across the U.S. have already standardized daylight saving time.

 Many countries in the world have daylight saving time in place but they don’t all change on the same date.